Selling Definition: What Is Selling?

 Think about it.
 Why do women smear color on their eyelids?
 Did anyone in the entire world ever actually need a hula hoop?
 That's the art of selling.

-What Makes a Successful Salesperson?
+From Selling Definition to the Art of Selling: What Makes a Successful Salesperson?

 - The ability to build long-term relationships with customers one at a time.
 Most good salespeople think long-term and how they can leverage the current sale into more business in future from the same customer or via referrals.